autowarefoundation/autoware-documentation/docs/how-to-guides/eagleye-integration-guide.md

 ## Eagleye setup

-### GNSS ROS driver setting
+### GNSS ROS driver requirements for Eagleye

+To use Eagleye, your GNSS ROS driver must publish the following messages:

-In addition to latitude, longitude, and height information (`sensor_msgs/msg/NavSatFix`), Eagleye also requires velocity information from GNSS.
+ - sensor_msgs/msg/NavSatFix: This message contains latitude, longitude, and height information.
+ - geometry_msgs/msg/TwistWithCovarianceStamped: This message contains velocity information.

-The settings needed for each GNSS ROS driver are as follows:
+Eagleye has been tested with the following example GNSS ROS drivers: ublox_gps and septentrio_gnss_driver.
+The settings needed for each of these drivers are as follows:

 - [ublox_gps](https://github.com/KumarRobotics/ublox/tree/ros2/ublox_gps): This ROS driver publishes `sensor_msgs/msg/NavSatFix` and `geometry_msgs/msg/TwistWithCovarianceStamped` required by Eagleye with default settings.
 Therefore, no additional settings are required.
 - [septentrio_gnss_driver](https://github.com/septentrio-gnss/septentrio_gnss_driver/tree/ros2): Set `publish.navsatfix` and `publish.twist` in the config file [`gnss.yaml`](https://github.com/septentrio-gnss/septentrio_gnss_driver/blob/ros2/config/gnss.yaml#L90) to `true`